zakkhoyt/PHAsset-Utility/README.md

 }];
 ```

-Sample usage for getting metadata from a PHAsset
+Sample: Retrieve the REAL metadata for a PHAsset (Exif, GPS, PNG, Maker, etc...)
 ```
 PHAsset *asset = // however you are getting your PHAsset [asset requestMetadataWithCompletionBlock:^(NSDictionary *metadata) {